kylestephens-labs/fund_signal/docs/prompts.md/refactor_codex.md

 IMPLEMENTATION SUMMARY
 - [Brief bullet list describing exactly what was built or changed.]

+📚 ESSENTIAL CONTEXT
+CRITICAL references for Refactorer Codex to read to gain context before reviewing and refactoring:
+  • <doc 1>
+  • <doc 2>
+  • ...

 Files created: [list or “none”]
 Files modified: [list or “none”]